uojiaku/Asompi/SystemsDesign.md

 **what we type here will show up in the terminal that's listening**

 ## Network Protocols Video:
-Protocol - an agreed upon set of rules for an interaction between two parties.
+Protocol - an agreed upon set of rules for an interaction between two parties. for example how messages are formatted, sent, ordered, response.
+IP (internet protocol)
+IP packets are the fundamental unit for how data is transferred from one machine to another. the building blocks of communication for machines over the internet.